 The abundance estimate of humpback whales in the North Pacific is based on data collected by nine independent research groups that conducted photo-identification studies of humpback whales in the three wintering areas (Mexico, Hawaii, and Japan).
-Photographs taken between 1991 and 1993 were used to estimate abundance because samples throughout the entire North Pacific were the largest and most complete during this period.
-Using Darroch's (1961) method, which utilizes only data from wintering areas (in this case data provided by two Japanese research groups), and averaging the 1991-92, 1992-93, and 1991-93 winter release-recovery information results in an abundance estimate of 394 (CV = 0.084) for the Western North Pacific humpback whale stock (Calambokidis et al. 1997).
+Photographs taken between 1991 and 1993 were used to estimate abundance because samples throughout the North Pacific were the largest and most complete during this period.
+Using Darroch's (1961) method, which utilizes only data from wintering areas (in this case data provided by two Japanese research groups), and averaging the 1991-92, 1992-93, and 1991-93 winter release-recovery information results in an abundance estimate of 394 (CV = 0.084) for the western North Pacific humpback whale stock (Calambokidis et al. 1997).
+However, in light of the low geographic coverage of sampling effort for the western North Pacific population during this time, this is likely to represent an underestimate of the stock's true abundance.